 Various cloud-resource combinations may be generated in your portfolio, on an as-needed basis.
 For instance, private IaaS solutions can happily co-exist with publicly hosted SaaS applications.

 Hybrid cloud architecture has become a proven catalyst for transformational change, even for traditional organizations who also want to play by the “startup” rulebook.
-The advantages in costs, availability, flexibility and operational improvements enable businesses to create new revenue sources, expand into new markets and explore new business models.
-In short, the case for hybrid cloud is undeniable.
-Are you on board?
-Why would you not be, especially when Anexinet’s team of strategists let you take a deeper dive into the benefits of hybrid cloud and will help your organization devise an ideal cloud strategy in just two weeks.
+The advantages in cost savings, availability, flexibility and operational improvements enable businesses to create new revenue sources, expand into new markets and explore new business models.

 By leveraging multiple cloud services, your business: